Sign In Forgot Password

 Leslie Cain, Administrative Assistant

 Leslie has returned to Temple Beth David, where she attended synagogue, Hebrew school, became Bat Mitzvah, and spent many hours with NAWDTY (nee DWEFTY) friends.
 She is honored to use her extensive experience and qualifications as an MSW, Special Education Advocate and EEC Director, to give to the place that installed her love of Judaism.
 Leslie supports Shalom Corner as well as the congregation with her work.
 She is the proud mother of twenty-something year olds - 3 sons and a daughter.
+Leslie is currently working remotely to support the temple.

 Click here to email Leslie.